Social media marketing in 2019: trends, predictions, and advice from the experts

 - Advertising to become more sophisticated

-Here at ContentCal, we’re big fans of planning ahead and are always keeping a look out for future trends coming to our social media screens.
+Here at ContentCal, we’re big fans of planning ahead and are always keeping a look out for future trends coming to our social media automation tool.
 We believe that reflecting upon the previous year as well as checking on your own social media analytics is an incredibly valuable process; one that will show you where to devote your time in the coming year.

 We’d like to thank our experts Ian Cleary, Paul Ince, Chris Strub, Fi Shailes, Lucy Hall, Ian Anderson Gray, and Andrew and Pete for sharing their wisdom and advice for social media marketing in 2019.